mirwisek/frame-selection-activenerf/README.md

 The two main important files are:
 - `baseline_models.py` runs baseline models on the NeRF dataset configured with $k = [5, 10, 15, 20, 25]$
 - `clustering_script.py` runs HDBScan on the NeRF dataset configured with $k = [5, 10, 15, 20, 25]$
 Upon running, these file store results in `logs` directory mostly in `.npz` files.
-The results including the metrics and graphs need to be explicitly plotted using `plot_logs.ipynb`.
+The results including the metrics and graphs need to be explicitly plotted using `visualize_results.ipynb`.